 The marks from the tutorial exercises will be passed to your supervisor for information.
-A record will also be held centrally as we have to provide the Examiners with information on the extent to which each candidate has pursued an adequate course of tutorial class work.
+A record will also be held centrally to provide the Examiners with information on the extent to which each candidate has pursued an adequate course of tutorial class work.